vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 **Result**

-You see the vSphere Integrated Containers Getting Started page.
-The Getting Started page includes the following links:
+You see the vSphere Integrated Containers appliance welcome page.
+The appliance welcome page includes the following links:

 - vSphere Integrated Containers Management Portal
 - The download for the vSphere Integrated Containers Engine bundle